resurfemg.data_connector.data_classes module¶

 - link_peak_set(peak_set_name, t_reference_peaks, linked_peak_set_name=None)¶

-Find the peaks in the PeaksSet with the peak_set_name closest in time to the provided peak timings in t_reference_peaks ———————————————————————– :param peak_set_name: PeaksSet name in self.peaks dict :type peak_set_name: str :param t_reference_peaks: Refernce peak timings in t_reference_peaks :type t_reference_peaks: ~numpy.ndarray :param linked_peak_set_name: Name of the new PeaksSet :type linked_peak_set_name: str
+Find the peaks in the PeaksSet with the peak_set_name closest in time to the provided peak timings in t_reference_peaks.
+The results are stored in a new PeaksSet object in the self.peaks dict under the key linked_peak_set_name.
+If no linked_peak_set_name is provided, the key is set to peak_set_name + ‘_linked’. ———————————————————————– :param peak_set_name: PeaksSet name in self.peaks dict :type peak_set_name: str :param t_reference_peaks: Refernce peak timings in t_reference_peaks :type t_reference_peaks: ~numpy.ndarray :param linked_peak_set_name: Name of the new PeaksSet :type linked_peak_set_name: str

 - Returns: